 “Our goal in pursuing Medicare fraud is not only to protect taxpayers, but also to ensure that Medicare beneficiaries receive the quality care they deserve,” said Barbara Bowens, Civil Chief for the U.S. Attorney’s Office for the District of South Carolina.

 “Protecting people with Medicare and guarding health resources are top priorities,” said Derrick L. Jackson, Special Agent in Charge for the Office of Inspector General of the U.S. Department of Health and Human Services.
 “Provider organizations seeking to increase profits at the expense of patients and taxpayers should expect such plans to be costly.”

-The allegations settled today arose from a lawsuit filed in the Northern District of Georgia by a whistleblower formerly employed by AnMed Health, Linda Jainniney, under the whistleblower provisions of the False Claims Act.
+The allegations settled arose from a lawsuit filed in the Northern District of Georgia by a whistleblower formerly employed by AnMed Health, Linda Jainniney, under the whistleblower provisions of the False Claims Act.
 Under the Act, private citizens can bring suit on behalf of the government for false claims and share in any recovery.
 The lawsuit is captioned United States ex rel.
 Jainniney v.
 Anmed Health, et al., 1:12-cv-2941 (N.D.
 Ga.).
-Ms. Jainniney will receive $1,202,500 of the United States’ False Claims Act recovery.
-Ms. Jainniney will also receive $850,136.50 from AnMed Health to resolve her wrongful termination claims under the False Claims Act.
+Under the provisions for whistleblowers under the False Claims Act, Ms. Jainniney will receive $1,202,500 of the United States’ False Claims Act recovery.

 This case was investigated by the U.S. Attorney’s Office for the Northern District of Georgia, the U.S. Attorney’s Office for the District of South Carolina, and the Department of Health and Human Services Office of the Inspector General.